Randy Guertin ’18

 Company / School: Behavioral Health Network

-Position / Degree: Administrative Support
+Position / Degree: Family Support Worker

 Overview

-• BA, Biochemistry and French & Francophone Studies, Vassar College
+- BA, Biochemistry, French and Francophone Studies, Vassar College

 Advice to Students: